Ares completes operation roadmap, from mining to finished product, identifying all required equipment and personnel.

 Large inventory of targets identified.

 Vancouver, B.C.
-March 8th, 2021 — Ares Strategic Mining Inc. (“Ares” or the “Company”) (TSXV: ARS) (OTC:ARSMF) (FRA: N8I1), is pleased to announce, the Company has completed its conceptual mine and operating plan, incorporating: mining and processing engineering, logistics, metallurgy, plant designs, site layouts, labor and contractor considerations, haulage, reclamation, CAPEX AND OPEX, permitting, mining techniques, drilling and geophysics, production expansion plans, financial projections, market analysis, mineralogy, land acquisitions, and production products.
+March 8th, 2021 — Ares Strategic Mining Inc. (“Ares” or the “Company”) (TSXV: ARS) (OTC:ARSMF) (FRA: N8I1), is pleased to announce, the Company has completed its conceptual mine and operating plan, incorporating: mining and processing engineering, logistics, metallurgy, plant designs, site layouts, labor and contractor considerations, haulage, reclamation, CAPEX, permitting, mining techniques, drilling and geophysics, production expansion plans, financial projections, market analysis, mineralogy, land acquisitions, and production products.

-Project conceptual Capital and Operating cost analyses were generated based on economic and marketing parameters.
+Project conceptual Capital analyses were generated based on economic and marketing parameters.
 The Project analysis results determined the project is financially attractive based on the project’s CAPEX and OPEX, fluorspar pricing, operating parameters, market factors, and assumptions.
 A summary of the conceptual project production is presented in Figure 1.